-Lehigh County Medical Society would like to congratulate three Lehigh County physicians who have been awarded the title "40 Physicians under 40 in Pennsylvania".
+Lehigh County Medical Society would like to congratulate three Lehigh County physicians who have were awarded the 2016 title "40 Physicians under 40 in Pennsylvania".

 Cynthia L. Bartus, MD from Advanced Dermatology Associates Dr. Bartus is a devoted dermatologist who believes in continuing to give back to the community and her specialty.
 Dr. Bartus was recently elected President of the Philadelphia Dermatological Society.
 Dr. Bartus sees patients full-time as a partner in a busy dermatology practice in the Lehigh Valley.
 She practices general dermatology and Mohs micrographic surgery for the treatment of skin cancers.
 She is actively involved in teaching dermatology residents and medical students.